 How Can Turtles See in The Dark

 Although turtles can see objects in the dark like humans, there are differences in how they see in the night and how their vision acts.
 A recent study on the turtle vision and eye receptors found that these animals see objects in a reddish form than we humans do in real life.

-For instance, on a bright starry night, the turtle will find the sky on a reddish side, whereas we humans will see it a blue or a bit darky.
+For instance, on a bright starry night, the turtle will find the sky on a reddish side, whereas we humans will see it as blue or a bit dark.
 However, when it comes to seeing during the night in the forest, distinctions aren’t so prominent.
-It is because, at night, forests are darker than the night sky, and thus, it limits the vision significantly.
+It is because, at night, forests are darker than the night sky, and thus, it limits vision significantly.